 For history, NCERT is a must.
 Read NCERT thoroughly before reading any other book, NCERT 6th to 12th.
 Then Modern Indian History by Bipin Chandra, Spectrum for Indian History.
 Although Spectrum would not give you that much analysis which Bipin Chandra and Shekhar Dutt Bandopadhyay can give for modern Indian History.

 For Culture, there are 3 very important sources.
 First is CCRT (Centre for council culture research and training), you’ll get very good material to study about art, dance and culture on the website.
 Second important is NCERT fine arts and fine crafts.
-3rd important source is another NCERT material for culture named ‘Our Arts and our themes’ which students must refer.
+The 3rd important source is another NCERT material for culture named ‘Our Arts and our themes’ which students must refer.
 Next is post-independence and history, for which the recommended books are Ram Chandra Booha or Bipin Chandra’s post-independence consolidation.
 Choose any one book out of these two.
-This time the expected topic is emergency and green evolution which has been already asked; Read Indian China 62 war, its consequences and its history.
+This time the expected topic is emergency and green evolution which has been already asked; Read Indian China 62 war, its consequences, and its history.

 Stay tuned with us, strategy for other GS paper will be shared in our next article